 "An artistic alchemist walking among us." –The Austin Chronicle

 Since 2018, Jaclyn has been teaching in the Theatre Department at Reed College.
-Prior to this, Jaclyn was on the faculty at Haverford College, The Five College Consortium (where they taught classes at Hampshire and Mount Holyoke Colleges), and Northern Arizona University.
-Jaclyn has also been a guest speaker/teacher at the Associated Colleges of the Midwest, Arizona State University, Brown University, Dickinson College, Princeton University, St. Edward’s University, the University of Pennsylvania, and the University of Texas at Austin–as well as in various community-based contexts, including the Dell Jewish Community Center, St. Stephen’s Episcopal School, and Nellie Muir Elementary School.
+Jaclyn has also taught at Haverford College, Hampshire College, Mount Holyoke College, and Northern Arizona University, and served as a guest speaker at the Associated Colleges of the Midwest, Arizona State University, Brown University, Dickinson College, Princeton University, St. Edward’s University, the University of Pennsylvania, and the University of Texas at Austin–as well as in various community-based contexts, including the Dell Jewish Community Center, St. Stephen’s Episcopal School, and Nellie Muir Elementary School.

 Jaclyn received their BA in Performing Arts from Washington University in St. Louis (dual emphasis in Acting and Literature & Criticism) and their MA and PhD in Theater (emphasis in Performance as Public Practice) from the University of Texas at Austin, where they also earned doctoral certificates in Cultural Studies and Women’s and Gender Studies.
 Jaclyn is an active member of the American Society for Theatre Research (ASTR), the Association for Theater in Higher Education (ATHE), Performance Studies International (PSi), and a former Page Fellow with Imagining America (IA).
 They live in Portland, Oregon.

 Selected Participant, 3G: A Third Generation Retreat, 2016

 Finalist, Outstanding Dissertation Award, University of Texas, 2012

 Winner, Excellence in Queer Mentorship, Hampshire College, 2012